karenpayneoregon/auto-incrementing-sequences/readme.md

 }
 ```

-By having unique segments like waiter�s identifier there is no chance of issues in the backend database.
+By having unique segments like waiter’s identifier there is no chance of issues in the backend database.

 The same would be true for other examples like a person calls in an order to a store, the person taking the order has a unique identifier.